tracymedcalf/function-programming-in-racket/README.md

 (define [f some-arg] (g (h some-arg)))
 ```
 **Compose** saves some typing and is more reusable, since you might later redefine **h** to take a different number of arguments.

+# Contributing
+If you wish that more people would see the beauty of Racket, or you just think my examples are inadequate, consider submitting a pull request.
+You contribution might be added to the appendix or incorporated into the main body of the tutorial.

 # Appendix